 Class diagram is used to represent the static view of an application.
-The class diagrams are widely used in the modelling of object-oriented systems because they are the only UML diagrams which can be mapped directly with object-oriented languages.
+The class diagrams are widely used in the modeling of object-oriented systems because they are the only UML diagrams that can be mapped directly with object-oriented languages.
 Diagram supports to generate the class diagram shapes from business logic.

 The UML class diagram shapes are explained as follows.